ttoss/aws-appsync-backend/README.md

 **You must have AWS CLI installed and have the permissions to create AWS AppSync resources.**

-_\*note: in this section, we'll use `CoolChat` as the stack name, but you may choose any name you want._
+_\*note: in this section, we'll use `AWSAppSyncBackendCoolChat` as the stack name, but you may choose any name you want._

 ### Deploy AWS AppSync API